Skip to main content

 Focused inspection

 5.5.
-Focused inspections are usually carried out in response to a specific concern, or to follow up on regulatory breaches or other issues identified at a previous inspection.
-Focused inspections are generally shorter than full inspections, and will not necessarily cover all four themes.
+Focused inspections may be carried out in response to a specific concern, or to follow up on regulatory breaches or other issues identified at a previous inspection.
+Focused inspections are generally shorter than full inspections and will not necessarily cover all four themes.
 However, a focused inspection will always cover the theme of ‘well-being’.

 5.6.
-Where the follow-up inspection is in regards to a previously identified regulatory breach, the follow-up inspection will usually take place within 6 months of that previous inspection.
+Where the follow-up inspection is regarding a previously identified regulatory breach, the follow-up inspection will usually take place within 6 months of that previous inspection.
 However, the timing of that inspection will be based on the judgement of the inspector in considering the severity of the regulatory breach and the time required by the provider to address the issue(s).

 Thematic inspections